software-mansion/react-native-screens/native-stack/README.md

 #### `headerTranslucent`

 Boolean indicating whether the navigation bar is translucent.
-Only supported on iOS.

 #### `headerTopInsetEnabled`